pachyderm/pachyderm/doc/deployment/tracing.md

 3. Send Pachyderm a traced request

-    Just set the `--trace` flag with any `pachctl` command:
+    Just set the `PACH_ENABLE_TRACING` environment variable to "true" before running any `pachctl` command (note that `JAEGER_ENDPOINT` must also be set/exported):
     ```
-    pachctl --trace list-job # for example
+    PACH_ENABLE_TRACING=true pachctl list-job # for example
     ```

+    We generally don't recommend exporting `PACH_ENABLE_TRACING` because tracing calls can slow them down somewhat and make interesting traces hard to find in Jaeger.
+Therefore you may only want to set this variable for the specific calls you want to trace.

+    However, Pachyderm's client library reads this variable and implements the relevant tracing, so any binary that uses Pachyderm's go client library can trace calls if these variables are set.

 ## Viewing Traces
 Just run: